prashant-kikani/prashant-kikani.github.io/_posts/2021-10-02-meta-learning.markdown

 > Once we learn how to learn anything quickly, no matter if we know a skill or not, we will be able to quickly learn it when the time comes.

 So this "learning to learn" skill also gives us this sense of confidence in ourselves, that while starting a new venture, even if I do not know certain skills, I will be able to learn those skills when the time comes.
+Ultimately, this'll also help us in [solving the problems](https://prashantkikani.com/blog/solve-problems) we have never faced before.

 Now, the question comes, how to learn that skill of "learning to learn"?
 Answer depends on person to person, but ultimately I think, we can learn to break down things into fundamental principles, we can learn almost any new skill.
 I know these statements are very abstract, but they hold true in almost all the cases.